helicopter-1/automation/upgrade_policy/quorum_upgrade/README.md

 - `quorum_upgrade_policy::UpgradeVoted` will report a vote happening against a given proposal.
 - `quorum_upgrade_policy::UpgradePerformed` will indicate that the
-upgrade was performed and commited.
+upgrade was performed and committed.
 - `quorum_upgrade_policy::UpgradeDestroyed` is emitted when the
 proposal is destroyed.

 ## Limitation and Future
-In principle the **Quorum Upgrade Policy Package** should be immutable given that an adversarial upgrade to that policy could comprimise the policy itself.
+In principle the **Quorum Upgrade Policy Package** should be immutable given that an adversarial upgrade to that policy could compromise the policy itself.
 However we at Mysten have plan to update that code to provide important missing features.
 It was critical to get the policy in place as soon as possible in order for DeFi protocols to start using it, and to give users a